Description of the Condition

 Pathogenesis of DKA AND HHS

 The mechanisms that trigger DKA and HHS are multifactorial and include a combination of reduced secretion and action of insulin and raised levels of counterregulatory hormones (glucagon, catecholamines, cortisol and growth hormone).
 The association of insulin deficiency and increased counterregulatory hormones leads to altered glucose production and disposal, and to increased lipolysis and production of ketone bodies.
 Hyperglycemia results from increased hepatic and renal glucose production and impaired glucose utilization in peripheral tissues.
-This process is depicted in
+This process is depicted in Figure 1.
+Increased gluconeogenesis results from the high availability of noncarbohydrate substrates (alanine, lactate and glycerol in the liver and glutamine in the kidney) and from the increased activity of gluconeogenic enzymes (phosphoenol pyruvate carboxykinase (PEPCK), fructose-1,6-bisphosphatase and pyruvate carboxylase).

 From a quantitative standpoint, increased hepatic glucose production represents the major pathogenic disturbance responsible for hyperglycemia in patients with DKA.
 In addition, both hyperglycemia and high ketone levels cause osmotic diuresis that lead to hypovolemia and decreased glomerular filtration rate; the latter further aggravates hyperglycemia.

 Insulinopenia and increased counterregulatory hormones lead to increased lipolysis and and increased ketone production in DKA.
 Insulin deficiency causes the activation of hormone sensitive lipase in adipose tissue.
 The increased activity of tissue lipase causes breakdown of triglyceride into glycerol and free fatty acids.
-While glycerol becomes an important substrate for gluconeogenesis in the liver, the massive release of free fatty acids assumes pathophysiologic predominance, as they are the hepatic precursors of the ketoacids (
+While glycerol becomes an important substrate for gluconeogenesis in the liver, the massive release of free fatty acids assumes pathophysiologic predominance, as they are the hepatic precursors of the ketoacids (Figure 2).

 In the liver, free fatty acids are oxidized to ketone bodies, a process predominantly stimulated by glucagon.
 Increased concentration of glucagon lowers the hepatic levels of malonyl coenzyme A (CoA) by blocking the conversion of pyruvate to acetyl CoA through inhibition of acetyl CoA carboxylase, the first rate-limiting enzyme in the novo fatty acid synthesis.
 Malonyl CoA inhibits carnitine palmitoyl-transferase I (CPT I), the rate-limiting enzyme for transesterification of fatty acyl CoA to fatty acyl carnitine, allowing oxidation of fatty acid to ketone bodies.
 CPT I is required for movement of free fatty acid into the mitochondria, where fatty acid oxidation takes place.
 The increased fatty acyl CoA and CPT-I activity in DKA lead to increased ketogenesis in DKA.
 Increased production ketone bodies (acetoacetate [AcAc], and β- hydroxybutyrate [BOHB]) lead to ketonemia and metabolic acidosis.